Bankoga/golem/README.md

 Oh and back prop seems to be a hindrance for machine learning research at this point more so than a boon.
 Tis naught but training wheels we refuse to get rid of because learning without them is too hard.
 Not because we aren't sufficiently capable.

+Oh fuck it.
+I need to finish this damn thing.
+I've had a fun philosophical vacation.